-Peptone is considered to be a critical raw material, whose origin (animal or vegetable) and source (supplier name and address) is expected to be specified in the dossier.
-According to the origin of peptone used, the expectations below are meant to be taken into account:
+Peptone is considered to be a critical raw material.
+Therefore, origin (animal or vegetable) and source (manufacturer name and address) need to be specified in the dossier.
+Depending on the origin of peptone used, the expectations detailed in the EMA Q&A and on the EDQM website under FAQs should be taken into consideration.